openruko/apiserver/README.md

 these must be configured as part of the process start - e.g. configured in supervisord or as part of boot script see ./apiserver/conf.js

+* APISERVER_KEY - special key for other services to authenticate with API server (you can generate one with `uuidgen`)
 * PG_USER - Your login name, unless you set something else.
 * PG_PASSWORD - Your postgresql password, for exemple openruko
 * S3_KEY - You need an Amazon S3 account to store repos and slug archive